8bitflynn/VDRIVE/README.md

      - VDRIVE should run on <a href="https://github.com/dotnet/core/blob/main/release-notes/8.0/supported-os.md" target="_blank">any OS with .NET Core runtime</a> installed.
      - The VDRIVE dependency on Vice 2.4 "c1541.exe" to LOAD/SAVE/DIR means VDRIVE must use one of the operating sytems that Vice 2.4 supports.
      - Support for <a href="https://vice-emu.sourceforge.io/index.html#download" target="_blank">Vice 3.9</a> is on the short list.
-     - Exploring support for <a href="https://style64.org/cbmdisk" target="_blank">CBMdisk</a> which is the library portion of <a href="https://style64.org/dirmaster" target="_blank">DirMaster</a> in Python.
-VDRIVE integration with DirMaster would be another option to Vice for the LOAD/SAVE/DIR functionality and should just require some Python scripts run in a process similar to the VIce implementation.
+     - VDRIVE implementation of <a href="https://style64.org/dirmaster" target="_blank">DirMaster</a>!
+VDRIVE integration with DirMaster through <a href="https://style64.org/cbmdisk" target="_blank">CBMdisk</a> which is the library portion if DirMaster.

 5. **Test on Real Hardware**
    From your Commodore 64: